barhouum7/Simple-VueJS-App/README.md

 # Simple-VueJS-App
-Its just a simple VueJS App
+Its just a simple VueJS App - A Random User Generator using their API